 St Anne's College, Woodstock Road, Oxford OX2 6HS

-The RSC's international Refugee Voices conference, taking place 24–25 March 2014, will explore the voices and aesthetic expressions of those dispossessed, displaced and marginalised by the pre-eminence of the nation-state
+The RSC's international Refugee Voices conference explored the voices and aesthetic expressions of those dispossessed, displaced and marginalised by the pre-eminence of the nation-state

-Refugee Voices will bring together scholars from across the social sciences and researchers in cultural studies, literature and the humanities to look beyond the nation-state and international relations in order to give new attention to the voices and aspirations of refugees and other forced migrants themselves.
+Refugee Voices brought together scholars from across the social sciences and researchers in cultural studies, literature and the humanities to look beyond the nation-state and international relations in order to give new attention to the voices and aspirations of refugees and other forced migrants themselves.

-Among the themes to be explored are historical and cultural sources and meanings of flight, exile and forced migration, as well as the significance of encampment, enclosures and forced settlement.
+Among the themes explored were the historical and cultural sources and meanings of flight, exile and forced migration, as well as the significance of encampment, enclosures and forced settlement.

 - View the call for papers (closed)

 - Articles / Introducing Myanmar in transition?
 A displacement perspective

 - Podcasts / In search of solutions: refugees are doing it for themselves (Opening plenary)